Gabriel Moreno Preview, Player Props: Diamondbacks vs. Cubs

 Gabriel Moreno At The Plate

-- Moreno is batting .280 with 15 doubles, a triple, seven home runs and 23 walks.
+- Moreno is hitting .280 with 16 doubles, a triple, seven home runs and 23 walks.

+- Moreno has reached base via a hit in 53 games this season (of 91 played), and had multiple hits in 25 of those games.

-- In 33.3% of his games this year, Moreno has driven in at least one run.
-In six of those games (6.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- Moreno has had an RBI in 31 games this season (34.1%), including six multi-RBI outings (6.6%).
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 26.7% of his games this year, with two or more runs scored in 3.3%.
+- He has scored in 27.5% of his games this season, with more than one run scored in 3.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.